objecthub/swift-lispkit/README.md

 _LispKit_ provides support for the following core features, many of which are based on R7RS:

   - Modules via R7RS libraries
-  - Hygienic macros based on the _syntax-rules_ standard
+  - Hygienic macros based on `syntax-rules`
   - First-class environments
   - `call/cc`, `dynamic-wind` and exceptions
   - Dynamically-scoped paramaters